Technology Is a Dead Bird

-Technology Is a Dead Bird is the only studio album by the band Mars Argo, released on November 6, 2009 independently through Bandcamp and later iTunes.
+Technology Is a Dead Bird is the only studio album by American rock band Mars Argo, released on November 6, 2009 independently through Bandcamp and later iTunes.
 An instrumental version of the album was released the following month to Bandcamp on December 11, 2009, with the intention of being used by aspiring YouTubers as background music for their videos.
 A promotional EP containing acoustic renditions originally uploaded on YouTube, titled Internet Sessions, was released on August 18, 2010.

 Background

 Lead vocalists Brittany Sheets and Titanic Sinclair met in early 2008 and quickly started to collaborate for video content on Sinclair's group YouTube channel DigitalFunTown, and later their own YouTube channel as a duo.
 They started producing instrumental songs to complement their videos as background music, and soon transitioned into officially making music as a band, as the result of positive reception from viewers.
 Starting in early 2009, the band frequently uploaded demos of new songs to the website Muxtape, providing a preview for the album to come.

 The first album trailer was released to their YouTube channel on July 10, 2009, simultaneously acting as an official music video for the introduction "The Singularity Is Near".
 A second trailer, this time using an instrumental excerpt of "Mrs. Stadler", was uploaded on October 22.